Direct Estimation of Pupil Parameters Using Deep Learning for Visible Light Pupillometry: THEORY

-To obtain the ellipse parameters as well as the segmentation mask of pupil, we used the method described by Kothari et.al. \cite{kothari2021ellseg} to modify the network architecture as shown in Fig.~\ref{fig:encdec}.
-The key idea here is to use a combined loss function for solving two learning tasks simultaneously: accurately identifying pixels representing the pupil ($M$) and regressing parameters ($\varepsilon$) of the elliptical contour that fits the pixels identified as the pupil.
+To obtain the ellipse parameters as well as the segmentation mask of pupil, we used the method described by Kothari et.al. \cite{kothari2021ellseg} to modify the network architecture as shown in Fig.~\ref{fig:encdec}(b).
+The key idea here is to use a combined loss function for solving two learning tasks simultaneously: accurately identifying pixels representing the pupil ($M$) and regression parameters ($\varepsilon$) of the elliptical contour that fits the pixels identified as the pupil.
 We introduce a regression module $R$ as shown in Fig.~\ref{fig:regmod} which is able to learn the ellipse parameters from the bottleneck representation $z$.
 For ellipse regression, we used the $L_{1}$ loss as it minimizes the absolute deviation between the predicted parameters and the ground truth.
 The joint loss function is defined in Equation~(\ref{eq:combloss})